-Built in 1904 for local timber barons Michael and Timothy Riordan, this 13,000-square-foot mansion -- Arizona’s finest example of an Arts and Crafts–era building -- is actually two houses connected by a large central hall.
-Each brother and his family occupied half of the house (they had the rooflines constructed differently so that visitors could tell the two sides apart).
-Although the mansion appears to be built of logs, it's actually just faced with log slabs to look like a giant log cabin; inside, mission-style furnishings and touches of Art Nouveau styling make it clear that this family was keeping up with the times.
-The west wing of the mansion holds displays on, among other things, Stickley furniture.
+Built in 1904 for local timber barons Michael and Timothy Riordan, this 13,000-square-foot, 40-room mansion—Arizona’s finest example of an Arts and Crafts–era building—is actually two houses connected by a large central hall.
+Each brother and his family occupied half of the house (the rooflines were constructed differently so visitors could tell the two sides apart).
+Its exterior is faced with log slabs to look like a giant log cabin; inside, mission-style furnishings and touches of Art Nouveau styling make it clear that this family kept up with the fashions of their time.
+The west wing holds displays on, among other things, Stickley furniture.
 Guided tours provide a glimpse into the lives of two of Flagstaff’s most influential pioneers.
 Incidentally, the Riordan Mansion was designed by Charles Whittlesey, the creator of Grand Canyon’s El Tovar Hotel.